Does my child have autism?

 Some children with hypersensitivity to noise and other stimuli may react in the opposite way—they may show no response at all to sounds and visual stimuli, even things that would usually startle or surprise a child.
 This might strike you as so unusual that it causes you to wonder if your child is having difficulty hearing.
 An autistic child may also have no reaction to sensory stimuli that would ordinarily be fun, curious and exiting, something that can be just as disconcerting for a concerned parent.

-Even a strong negative reaction to something new and overwhelming is somewhat normal, but no reaction at all can be cause for concern.
+Even a strong negative reaction to something new and overwhelming is somewhat normal, but no reaction at all can be cause for concern since it is one of the tell-tale signs of autism in young children.
 If you’re at the circus for the first time and a clown doesn’t cause your child to react normally by either laughing or freaking out a little, it may indicate that further evaluation is needed.

 ABA therapy can do wonders for sensory processing disorders, which are often a part of ASD, but also may affect neurotypical children.